 But no they are not the same things - more so they are related and it is not uncommon to have both terms confused with one another.

-The only way to tell is by having a consultation with a qualified and registered plastic surgeon.
-In the consultation we can assess your goals and the existing appearance of your breasts and decide on the best course of action.
+The only way to determine your exact needs is by having a consultation with a qualified and registered plastic surgeon.
+In the consultation we can assess your goals and the existing appearance of your breasts and decide on the best course of action.eo.

 I encourage you to write any questions you have down for your consultation.
 This way we can ensure that every thought and concern that you have is addressed and answered for your piece of mind.